-This technique is described in a book ‘Customer Analytics For Dummies‘.
+This technique is described in the book ‘Customer Analytics For Dummies‘.

 You can read more about it in other Jeff Sauro’s article.

-With the help of Kano model product developers can find out which functions users expect to see, which ones they don’t want to see and which ones will make them ecstatic.
+With the help of the Kano model, product developers can find out which functions users expect to see, which ones they don’t want to see and which ones will make them ecstatic.

-In order to carry out modelling it’s necessary to have user selection who will tell about their emotional state when they see presence/absence of a definite function in a product.
+In order to carry out modeling, it’s necessary to have user selection who will tell about their emotional state when they see the presence/absence of a definite function in a product.
 With such a method you’ll be able to understand which functions users can’t live without and which ones aren’t important.
-Also modelling by Kano method will help to find out which innovations clients would like.
-Today an example for such a function is Wi-Fi in airplanes, in 1980 it was a glass-holder in a car.
+Also modeling by Kano method will help to find out which innovations clients would like.
+Today an example of such a function is Wi-Fi in airplanes, in 1980 it was a glass-holder in a car.

-Quality Function Deployment, QFD, is a method which product developers use.
-It essence is building a special matrix, including user needs placed according to its priorities, rating of consumer characteristics of these functions and information about competing products characteristics.
+Quality Function Deployment, QFD, is a method that product developers use.
+Its essence is building a special matrix, including user needs placed according to its priorities, rating of consumer characteristics of these functions and information about competing products characteristics.

-With the help of the matrix developers can understand realization expediency of other requirements.
+With the help of the matrix, developers can understand the realization expediency of other requirements.
 If a demanded function is present in a competing product and is an advantage, so there is a sense to realize it.